mint-made/node-app/README.md

 # notes-app

-## A Basic node application written with node to record edit and delete notes.
+## A Basic node application to record edit and delete notes.